harshitpaunikar1/iris-pca-analysis/.github/project-buildup-history.md

 - Task summary: Circled back: added a sanity check assertion that would catch obvious data shape issues early.
 - Deliverable: Solid now, moving on.
+## 2021-04-22 - Day 3: Cleaning pass

+- Task summary: Circled back: there was a subtle off-by-one error in the index slicing that was silently skewing results.
+Caught it and fixed it.
+- Deliverable: Solid now, moving on.